I can't imagine a day that the Democrats could be happier.

 So he assumes that Ayers has changed, but he didn't ask him.

-Never occurred to Obama that this man could be toxic.
+Never occurred to Obama that this man could be toxic?

-This this is so full of holes.
+This is so full of holes.

 How often did you meet and talk with this guy, Obama, since now you thought he had been rehabbed?

-Did you when did you meet with him?
+When did you meet with him?

 When did you guys meet Bernadine Dorn?

-What is rehabilitated mean?
+What does rehabilitated mean?

-You think everything was a okay when Ayers was photographed and published in the New York Times on 9-11 saying, gee, my only regret is we didn't do more.
+You think everything was okay when Ayers was photographed and published in the New York Times on 9-11 saying, gee, my only regret is we didn't do more.

-He just keeps opening a door, and I think this is why he is going to has bought this TV time.
+And I think this is why he is going to have bought this TV time.

 He bought that TV time to put an exclamation point on this landslide.

-And this Ayers business is going to be part of it, and then frankly, I wouldn't be surprised if someday he has to come out and say, you know, these acorn people I use, yeah, yeah.
+And frankly, I wouldn't be surprised if someday he has to come out and say, you know, these Acorn people I use.

-Well, no, he can't, because now he's lying about that.
+Well, no, he can't because now he's lying about that.

 Now he's saying he never knew him, never worked for him.